Commercial evaluation chemical permit

 If the commercial evaluation of the chemical is satisfactory and you wish to continue importing the chemical for full-scale commercial use, you should allow sufficient time to obtain an assessment certificate.

-We public CEC permit notices in the Chemical Gazette, including:
+We publish CEC permit notices in the Chemical Gazette, including:

 - name of the chemical or trade name

 - whether the chemical is a hazardous substance